 The Future - Workers Required

-When the second phase of the Children's Home is completed staff will be recruited and training will commence for those working with the children.
+With the second phase of the Children's Home completed staff are been recruited and trained to work with the children.

 We are seeking a husband and wife team who would have a desire to serve the Lord in Tabora.
 They would take up the role of managing the Children's Home for a period of two years, setting up and training the Tanzanian's for this same task.
 We feel that this is very necessary so that we will be able to give the children the best possible start in their little lives.
-We plan to commence with 40 babies and infants.
+We currently have 29 children.

 One couple to oversee the farm project, a background in animal husbandry would be helpful as the position will involve working with goats, pigs, poultry and cattle.
 Also the ability to deal with general maintenance work.
 Experienced person in mechanics to work with diesel engines.